ElektraInitiative/libelektra/doc/INSTALL.md

 ### Fedora

-We also provide stable and bleeding-edge packages for Fedora 33.
+We also provide repositories for latest releases (stable) and latest builds from master (unstable) for Fedora 33.

 For the stable repository: